PARTNERSHIPS & AFFILIATIONS

 Founded and led by Delbert Richardson, the Museum’s mission is to re-educate learners of all ages, in a manner that leads to self- restoration and community healing, with the eventual goal of implementing its teachings into school curricula, institutions, and organizations committed to cultural competence and social justice.
 South End Stories is creating education programs in collaboration with Delbert and his museum.

 The STEMTAC Foundation is dedicated to building community partnerships to ensure that opportunities created by the robust STEM sector growth in the Puget Sound Region are widely accessible.
 Now more than ever, STEM education and technological literacy are vital for students of all ages.
-South End Stories is providing education programs alongside STEMTAC as a proud partner.
+South End Stories has provided education programs alongside STEMTAC as a proud partner.

 Bridging Wisdom is program that connects youth and elders by creating relationships, community, compassion and joy.
 BW creates a safe and welcoming environment where youth who may struggle academically and behaviorally become listeners, helpers and leaders, and elders who are in isolation bring their histories of civil rights, migration, food, music and past social justice issues to life.
 They are a continuous partner to South End Stories as we search for more creative ways to enrich the lives of young people in Seattle.

 Hugo House is a place where people can read words, hear words, and make their own words better.
 Hugo House is a place for writers, with a concentrated focus on helping anyone who wants to write.
 We offer readings, classes, book launches, workshops, teen programs, consultations with professional writers, and much more.
-We're currently working with them to offer alternative English Language Arts classes in specific Seattle schools.
+We have worked with them to offer alternative English Language Arts classes in specific Seattle schools.